TylerPhillips-UMSI/slack-Lambda-button/README.md

  - MAC
  - ALT_URL

-### 2. Libraries & Packaging
+### 3. Libraries & Packaging

-This project requires additional Python libraries, specifically **requests** for sending messages to Slack.
-To include these libraries in your Lambda packages:
+This project requires the `requests` Python library to send messages to Slack.

+To package this library with your Lambda function:
 - Create a new directory for your Lambda function.
-- cd (change directory) into that directory using your terminal or command prompt.
+- Change into that directory using your terminal or command prompt.
-- Use pip (Python's package manager) to install the required libraries to that directory.
-This ensures the libraries are packaged with your Lambda function
+- Install the required libraries into that directory:

 ```
   pip install requests -t .
 ```
-- Here, -t . tells pip to install the packages to the current directory.

 - Add your Lambda function script (lambda_function.py) and configuration file (config.json) to this directory.
-- Zip the contents of the directory.
-This zip will include both your Lambda function and the required libraries.
+- Zip the contents of the directory, ensuring the libraries are included.

-### 3. Deploying the Lambda Function
+### 4. Deploying the Lambda Function

-## Manual Deployment
+#### Manual Deployment

 - Navigate to AWS Lambda in the AWS Console.
 - Create a new function.
 - Zip and upload the Lambda function code alongside the required libraries and config.json.
 - Assign the necessary execution role.

-## IoT Button Deployment
+#### IoT Button Deployment

-- Setup the [Seeed IoT Button For AWS](https://wiki.seeedstudio.com/SEEED-IOT-BUTTON-FOR-AWS/) using the [AWS IoT 1-Click service](https://aws.amazon.com/iot-1-click/) iOS/Android app.
+- Set up the [Seeed IoT Button For AWS](https://wiki.seeedstudio.com/SEEED-IOT-BUTTON-FOR-AWS/) using the [AWS IoT 1-Click service](https://aws.amazon.com/iot-1-click/) iOS/Android app.
-- See the [Seeed Studio Wiki](https://wiki.seeedstudio.com/SEEED-IOT-BUTTON-FOR-AWS/) for detailed configuration instructions.
+- For detailed configuration instructions, refer to the [Seeed Studio Wiki](https://wiki.seeedstudio.com/SEEED-IOT-BUTTON-FOR-AWS/).

 ## Usage

-After deployment, pressing the AWS IoT button should trigger the Lambda function.
-A single press will trigger SINGLE, a double press will trigger DOUBLE, and a long press (2-3s) will trigger LONG which sends a predefiled test message.
-The function will extract the button ID, get the respective message from config.json, and send it to the default Slack channel or the alternate channel provided.
+After deployment, pressing the AWS IoT button will trigger the Lambda function.
+Depending on the type of press, a specific message from `config.json` will be sent to Slack.

 ## Troubleshooting

-Check CloudWatch logs for errors or issues during execution.
+- Check CloudWatch logs for errors or issues during execution.
-Ensure the IoT button is properly set up and triggering the Lambda function.
+- Ensure the IoT button is properly set up and triggering the Lambda function.
-Confirm that config.json contains the correct configuration.
+- Confirm that `config.json` contains the correct configurations.

 ## Contributing